 In 2019, the School of Computer and Cyber Sciences celebrated 40 years of computer science education at Augusta University.
 Although the school is only four years old, the first bachelors degree in computer science was awarded at the former Augusta College in 1979.
 Today, the school is undergoing an unprecedented transformation, as we are becoming a comprehensive research college, with national prominence.
 We are also aiming to be a leader in cybersecurity education and research, and we are a designated Center of Academic Excellence in Cyber Defense by the National Security Agency and the Department of Homeland Security.

 Our school offers Bachelor of Science degrees in computer science, information technology, cybersecurity, cyber operations and our newest undergraduate program is in cybersecurity engineering, the first of its kind in the state of Georgia.
 At the graduate level, we offer a Master of Science degree in Information Security Management as well as a Master of Science degree in Computer Science with a research thesis and course based options.
-We are also gearing up to start a Doctor of Philosophy program in the fall of 2021.
+We are looking forward to welcoming the first cohort of students in our new Doctor of Philosophy in Computer and Cyber Sciences program this fall.
 Our enrollment is at an all-time high with over 600 students pursuing undergraduate and graduate degrees.

 Our faculty has doubled in the last 18 months as we continue building our research momentum and develop new degree programs.
 We started the 2020-2021 academic year with 27 full-time faculty, most of whom have joined us recently.
 Our goal is to recruit an additional 15 new faculty members to join our growing school in the next two years.